Baertram/LibSets/README.md

 ------------------------------------------------------------------------
---Returns a boolean value, true if the sets of the game were already loaded/ false if not --> Returns:    boolean areSetsLoaded function LibSets.AreSetsLoaded()
+--Returns a boolean value, true if the sets of the game were already loaded/ false if not --> Returns:    boolean areSetsLoaded function lib.AreSetsLoaded()

---Returns a boolean value, true if the sets of the game are currently scanned and added/updated/ false if not --> Returns:    boolean isCurrentlySetsScanning function LibSets.IsSetsScanning()
+--Returns a boolean value, true if the sets of the game are currently scanned and added/updated/ false if not --> Returns:    boolean isCurrentlySetsScanning function lib.IsSetsScanning()

---Returns a boolean value, true if the sets database is properly loaded yet and is not currently scanning --or false if not function LibSets.checkIfSetsAreLoadedProperly()
+--Returns a boolean value, true if the sets database is properly loaded yet and is not currently scanning --or false if not.
+--This functions combines the result values of the functions LibSets.AreSetsLoaded() and LibSets.IsSetsScanning() function lib.checkIfSetsAreLoadedProperly()